 SHAKESPEARE'S CLOWN characters are the worst.
 The jokes are dead, their wit’s obscure, and no one puts them in pumpkin pants anymore.
 Case in point. . . just try to get laughs in the Clown’s grocery list speech in Winter’s Tale.
 You know, the hilarious one where he's going over what he needs for the big sheep shearing feast?
-Serious-ly, you don't remember this?
+Seriously, you don't remember this?
 That's crazy.
 That speech kills every time.* Every.
 Damn.
 Time.
-Anyway, good luck to you with that, my friend.
+Anyway, good luck with that, friend.
 Good luck.

 So, obviously none of the above is true.
 The truth is that Shakespeare’s clowns have always been and will always be some of the most sublimely bizarre, moving, and expansive characters in the western canon.